arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 * Counter value = `2000`: The status LED #4 and relay #4 will turn on
 * Counter value = `2500`: All status LEDs and relays will turn off

-The following short clip shows a briefly expected behavior of the example project.
+The following short clip briefly shows the expected behavior of the example project.

 ![Example Project Result](assets/opta_plcide_rtu_example_result.gif)